Dead ball: Baseball

 In general, the ball does not automatically become dead after playing action ends.
 So, for example, although the recording of a third out generally winds down a half inning, the ball is not automatically dead.
 If it is to the advantage of the defense to attempt to record a fourth out for any reason, the ball is live and such a play is permitted.

 After a dead ball, the ball becomes alive again when the pitcher stands on the pitcher's plate ready to pitch, the batter, catcher and umpire are ready, and the umpire calls or signals "Play."

-Players and coaches may ask an umpire for "time," but they themselves may not call "time" and cause the ball to become dead.
-Nevertheless, "time" is usually granted by the umpire when asked, and thus, colloquially, it is often said that players or coaches indeed can "call time."
+Players and coaches may ask an umpire for "time", but they themselves may not call "time" and cause the ball to become dead.
+Nevertheless, "time" is usually granted by the umpire when asked, and thus, colloquially, it is often said that players or coaches indeed can "call time".
 Unlike sports which have clocks to time the play, the phrase "time out" is not used in baseball.
-Likewise, there is no limit to the number of times a team can "call time."
+Likewise, there is no limit to the number of times a team can "call time".

 In baseball, the term "dead ball" is also used in the context of the dead-ball era, a phase during the early history of the game in the early 1900s.
 In this context, the ball was not actually "dead" but for various reasons tended to be difficult to hit for distance, resulting in low scores and few home runs by modern standards.

 Cricket

 In cricket, a dead ball is a particular state of play in which the players may not perform any of the active aspects of the game, meaning batters may not score runs and fielders may not attempt to get batters out.

 "The words 'dead ball' were first used in the laws in 1798", in relation to a new law imposing a penalty of five runs if the fielder stopped the ball with his hat.
 "Before 1798 the words 'dead ball' were not used but the meaning was implicit in some of the other laws of the day."

-The ball, referring to the cricket ball, becomes live when the bowler begins his run up in preparation to bowl at the batter.
+The ball, referring to the cricket ball, becomes live when the bowler begins their run up in preparation to bowl at the batter.
 In the live state, play occurs with the batters able to score runs and get out.

 The ball becomes dead when any of the following situations occur: